aiml-utulsa/Evolver/README.md

 ## Getting Started

-If you're a member of AIML Club at TU, youo can request permission to access the Evolver repos!
+If you're a member of AIML Club at TU, you can request permission to access the Evolver repos!

 This repository uses git submodules.
 To clone with all components: